biozoo/IBT_BDEF/README.md

 # IBT_BDEF
-R script to demonstrate the IBT-based ecosystem feedback model from 'Biodiversity effects on ecological stability through ecosystem-level feedback'.
+R script to demonstrate the IBT-based ecosystem feedback model from the research paper: 'Biodiversity effects on ecological stability through ecosystem-level feedback'.